Nisha0202/SweetShareWebsite/README.md

 - Enhancing search functionality

+- To user authentication
+1. Used Token based sign up and login
+2. to keep UI dynamic used UseContext

 - To send verify email use 'nodemailer'
 1. Create mailer.js to send email
 2. Create /api/verifyemail to update the isVerified status